Job Seeker Help Center

 Job Seeker Rights and Resources

-This resource aims to help job seekers understand and recognize some possible signs of labor exploitation, as well as provide links to resources and organizations that can provide support.
+In this article, we want to help you understand and recognize possible signs of labor exploitation.
+If you need more help or info from other organizations, look for the links to resources and organizations that can offer support.

 Possible signs of exploitation